Selling Land to Developers

 Essential clauses to protect your interests

 Your contract must be your shield.
-Insist on protective clauses, including substantial earnest money deposits that become non-refundable ("go hard") after the due diligence period, specific performance clauses, and firm timelines for every milestone.
+Insist on protective clauses, including substantial earnest money deposits that become non-refundable ("go hard") after the due diligence period, specific performance clauses that allow you to force the buyer to close if they default after contingencies are satisfied, and firm timelines for every milestone with automatic termination provisions if deadlines aren't met.

 Contingencies and conditions in land sale contracts